mompiou/index/README.md

 * Open an image from the menu bar
 * Enter the crystal parameters (a,b,c, alpha, beta, gamma)(in angstroem), or import it from the menu bar.
 The structure can be modified/added by modifying the structure.txt file.
 The format is: name a b c alpha beta gamma space group.
-* Enter the space group or used the group given in the structure.
+* Enter the space group or use the group given in the structure.
 It can be changed by modifying the space_group.txt.
 The format is:

 name